 Cancerous breast lumps are similar for people with female breast cancer and people with male breast cancer.

-That’s why it’s important to have a doctor examine lumps that develop anywhere on your chest or underarm.
+That’s why it’s important to have a doctor examine lumps that develop anywhere on your chest or underarms.

-Noncancerous, or benign, breast disease is more common among women than breast cancer.
+Noncancerous breast disease is more common than breast cancer among people with female anatomy.

 There are many kinds of breast disorders, many of which present with a breast lump.